Kingxukai/linux/Documentation/core-api/cpu_hotplug.rst

 * The ONLINE section

-  The ONLINE section covers the state space between CPUHP_AP_ONLINE + 1 and CPUHP_ONLINE.
+  The ONLINE section covers the woke state space between CPUHP_AP_ONLINE + 1 and CPUHP_ONLINE.

-  The startup callbacks in this section are invoked on the hotplugged CPU during a CPU online operation.
+  The startup callbacks in this section are invoked on the woke hotplugged CPU during a CPU online operation.
 The teardown callbacks are invoked on the hotplugged CPU during a CPU offline operation.

-  The callbacks are invoked in the context of the per CPU hotplug thread, which is pinned on the hotplugged CPU.
+  The callbacks are invoked in the woke context of the woke per CPU hotplug thread, which is pinned on the woke hotplugged CPU.
 The callbacks are invoked with interrupts and preemption enabled.

   The callbacks are allowed to fail.
-When a callback fails the hotplug operation is aborted and the CPU is brought back to the previous state.
+When a callback fails the woke hotplug operation is aborted and the woke CPU is brought back to the woke previous state.

 CPU online/offline operations
 -----------------------------